chef-training/introduction_to_testing/scene_03.md

 -

-When Rubocop is executed against a cookbook the default enabled and disabled cops are loaded and then the Rubocop YAML file is evaluated.
+When Rubocop is executed against a cookbook the default enabled and disabled cops are loaded and then the dot-Rubocop-dot-YAML file with the cookbook is evaluated.
 This allows you to customize the cops that are enforced.

 -

-There may be more "issues" that Rubocop is alerting to you that you would like to ignore initially or completely.
+There may be more "issues" that Rubocop is alerting you to that you would like to ignore initially or completely.
 Rubocop allows you to capture the current state of all the offences and write them to a file that you can accept as your core rules.

-Within your cookbook run rubocop with the flag dash-dash-auto-gen-config.
+Within your cookbook run rubocop with the flag dash-dash-auto-dash-gen-dash-config.

 -

 This generates a file named `.rubocop_todo.yml`.
 You can simply rename this file as `.rubocop.yml` if you want to accept it as the rubocop standard for the cookbook.

+-